Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 28 Juni 2025 11.35.55 UTC
+- WIB: Sabtu, 28 Juni 2025 12.30.13 UTC
-- WITA: Sabtu, 28 Juni 2025 12.35.55 UTC
+- WITA: Sabtu, 28 Juni 2025 13.30.13 UTC
-- WIT: Sabtu, 28 Juni 2025 13.35.55 UTC
+- WIT: Sabtu, 28 Juni 2025 14.30.13 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: friendship
+Kategori: motivational